-Gilead’s dedicated Access team meets with public health officials, doctors and patients around the world to understand barriers and opportunities in HIV, viral hepatitis and visceral leishmaniasis (VL) treatment access.
+Gilead is committed to meeting with public health officials, doctors and patients around the world to understand barriers and opportunities in HIV, viral hepatitis and visceral leishmaniasis (VL).

-Gilead Sciences and WHO tackle VL in South East Asia
+Gilead Sciences and the WHO Tackle VL in Southeast Asia

-Visceral leishmaniasis (VL), a parasitic disease with about 6,000 new cases a year (2016-2017) in South East Asia, is almost always fatal if untreated.
+Visceral leishmaniasis (VL) is a parasitic disease.
+An estimated 50,000 to 90,000 new cases occur worldwide each year, but it is estimated that only 25-45% of those cases are reported.
+VL is almost always fatal if untreated.
 We are collaborating with the World Health Organization (WHO) to provide AmBisome® free of charge to all patients diagnosed with the disease.

-WHO is working to eliminate viral hepatitis worldwide by 2030.
+The WHO has set the goal of eliminating viral hepatitis worldwide by 2030.
 Through awareness, screening and care, we’re helping governments, patients and payers in efforts to eliminate the chronic hepatitis C virus (HCV) and end the disease.